|Card draw simulator|

 |None.
 Self-made deck here.|

 The BGamerJoe 983

 I had to push myself to try a devoted Harad deck, and it took a few iterations, but I'm glad I did!
 The archetype is hardy and enjoyable!

 This deck starts at a high threat level, but I found that having some of the most powerful characters in Middle Earth on my side was well worth it!
 The goal for Harad decks is always to get those big 5 cost allies out on the board and let them do the work, so all 15 Harad allies are included.
 The Hero lineup is really where we have room to be creative.
 The challenge for the Harad deck seems to be getting enough card draw and resources fast enough to get those big allies on the table.
 Galadriel and Gandalf seem to do the trick for me.

 Choosing what to look for in your opening hand is actually a little hard.
 Steward of Gondor is your highest priority just so you can get those allies out as fast as possible.
 Nenya is excellent so you have the option of more willpower on turn 1 if you need it.
-Other good cards to see are Captain's Wisdom, Gandalf's Staff, and Southron Refugee.
+Other good cards to see are Captain's Wisdom, Gandalf's Staff, Southron Refugee and Elrond's Counsel for an early threat drop.
 It's not essential to see one of the Big Three allies in the opening hand but you're almost certain to have one ready to play when you have the resources.

 The opening turns will make or break the game.
 With a high starting threat, balancing how heavily to quest and how many characters to leave ready for combat is a trick.
 The ability to ready Kahliel for a defense let’s you quest pretty heavily and still have a way to stay safe.
 When you can afford to, use Galadriel's threat reduction/card draw to keep the deck moving forward and keep threat level reasonable.
 I try to use her ability at least two thirds of the time.
 The first Unexpected Courage should go on her unless you really need Gandalf to defend and attack.